pierre-haessig/ev-calc/README.md

 Pierre Haessig, 2019–2020, CC-BY 4.0

-Notice that the app is a work in progress.
+Notice that the app is always a work in progress, even if, as of September 2020, I consider it to be in an acceptable “finished” state.
 Please report any issues on [GitHub](https://github.com/pierre-haessig/ev-calc/issues) or by email.

 ![App banner](ev-calc-banner.svg)